chihchun/snapcraft-docker/README.md

 # Known issue
 * Your user id on docker host must be between 1000-1100 to be able to use _sudo apt-get_ from snapcraft.
 * docker will create the volume folder with root permission, which will leave ./.local/share/snapcraft ./snap in current build folder.
-* snapcraft will use cpu type as platform, which will greate wrong name space.
+* snapcraft will generate amd64 named snap in i386 container, if you are running from amd64 docker host.

 # TODO
 * Support build multi-architecture snap.